 The eMMC Chip

-We found several commercially available BGA sockets but these are very expensive and so we looked for an alternative way to access the chips contents.
+We found several commercially available BGA sockets but these are very expensive and so we looked for an alternative way to access the contents of the chip.

 eMMC uses the same communication protocols as SD Memory cards, so we found a pinout for the Micro SD card standard and using a MicroSD to SD card adapter we matched the pins on the Micro SD adapter with the corresponding pins on the eMMC IC.
 Using some 0.1mm enamelled wire, a new extra fine soldering iron tip and a lot of flux we carefully soldered wires between the SD card adapter and the IC.
 The eMMC IC is 11mm x 10mm x 0.8mm.
 153 pins, 0.5mm ball pitch.